 Set up Slack

-If you want to have your dashboard subscriptions or alerts sent to Slack channels (or people on Slack), an admin must first integrate your Metabase with Slack.
+If you want to have your dashboard subscriptions or alerts sent to Slack channels (or people on Slack), you need to first integrate your Metabase with Slack.

 Create your Slack App